The Siberian Tiger – the silent master of distance

 Your urine contains over 70 chemical compounds , each of which carries information.

-A single drop says more than a human sentence: gender, territory, willingness to mate, mood.
+A single drop says more than a human sentence: gender, territory, readiness to mate, mood.

-Scientists have analyzed these substances – some of them so specific that they can distinguish between individuals.
+Scientists have analyzed these substances – some of them so specifically that they allow them to distinguish between individuals.

-When he marks, an invisible archive is created.
+When he marks something, an invisible archive is created.

 Other tigers read it like newspapers.